Hippolytus on the proper interpretation of Scripture, and the Incarnation of the Son as the hidden Word of God made manifest and visible.

 So the Word was made manifest, as Saint John declares when, summing up all the sayings of the prophets, he announces that this is the Word through whom the whole universe was made.
 He says: In the beginning was the Word, and the Word was with God, and the Word was God.
 Through him all things came into being; not one thing was created without him.
 And further on he adds: The world was made through him, and yet the world did not know him.
 He entered his own creation, and his own did not receive him.

-This excerpt from St. Hippolytus’ treatise against the heresy of Noetus (Cap.
-9-12: PG 10, 815-819) is used in the Roman Office of Readings for December 23 during the fourth week of Advent.
+This excerpt on Jesus Christ as the hidden Word made manifest and visible is from St. Hippolytus’ treatise against the heresy of Noetus (Cap.
+9-12: PG 10, 815-819).
+It appears in the Roman Office of Readings for December 23 during the fourth week of Advent.
 St. Hippolytus is one of the Early Church Fathers.